 “By the time the alarm was raised I reckon some of those cigarettes were almost in Cork.
 Bobby Storey would have been at the heart of that as well.”

 If the Gallaher’s raid made few headlines, the Northern Bank raid dominated bulletins across the world.
-Anxious to keep the IRA on board British prime minister Tony Blair’s “peace train” played down charges that the IRA was responsible for the cigarette job.
+Anxious to keep the IRA on board British prime minister Tony Blair’s “peace train”, the British authorities played down charges that the IRA was responsible for the cigarette job.

 “But it was absolutely obvious who did it.
 No organisation in Northern Ireland had the capability to do that job but the IRA,” said one security source involved in the investigation.